 Again though, because Plan B is not a 100% guarantee, if your bleeding is suspiciously abnormal and you’re feeling doubtful, Gersh recommends taking a pregnancy test just to make sure.

-The internet lists all kinds alarmist morning-after pill side effects, but according to Gersh, the most common ones include nausea, abdominal pain, fatigue, headaches, menstrual changes, breast changes, and dizziness.
-Whether or not you experience any of these side effects will depend on factors like your body’s particular hormone levels, sensitivity to hormones, and whether or not you’ve been pregnant or had an abortion before.
+The internet lists all kinds of alarmist morning-after pill side effects, but according to Gersh, the most common ones include nausea, abdominal pain, fatigue, headaches, menstrual changes, breast changes, and dizziness, and whether or not you experience any of these side effects will depend on factors like your body’s particular hormone levels, sensitivity to hormones, and whether or not you’ve been pregnant or had an abortion before.

 I’d heard anecdotes and read information online leading me to believe that side effects from Plan B, like spotting and intense fatigue, were pretty much inevitable.
 This made me really nervous to take it.
 In fact, I even stocked up on ibuprofen and canceled the dinner plans I had that night in anticipation of feeling like crap.
 But in reality, I experienced zero side effects from Plan B: no nausea, no dizziness, no weird period.
 Literally nothing.
 I’ve taken it about five times since that first go and have never felt so much as a little bit tired.

-This is not to say that any warnings about Plan B’s side effects are exaggerated or untrue; it’s simply that everyone’s body is different.
-Your experience will likely be completely different from your friend’s or from what you read on the internet, so certainly prepare for the worst if you’re so compelled to, but also feel free to hope for the best knowing that it’s a real possibility.
+This is not to say that any warnings about Plan B’s side effects are exaggerated or untrue, it’s simply that everyone’s body is different.
+Your experience will likely be completely different from your friends or from what you read on the internet, so certainly prepare for the worst if you’re so compelled, but also feel free to hope for the best, knowing that it’s a real possibility.